omaremam/flapkap-task/README.md

 A RESTful API for a vending machine system built with Node.js, Express, Sequelize, and PostgreSQL.
 The system supports user authentication, product management, and vending operations with change calculation.

-This API service was tested manually, Unit tested and using JMeter
+This API service was tested manually, Unit tested and using JMeter.
+Scanned for vulnerabilities (No known issues)

 ## Features